formancehq/stack/sdks/go/docs/BalancesApi.md

     ledger := "ledger001" // string | Name of the ledger.
-    address := "users:001" // string | Filter balances involving given account, either as source or destination. (optional) after := "users:003" // string | Pagination cursor, will return accounts after given address, in descending order. (optional) paginationToken := "aHR0cHM6Ly9nLnBhZ2UvTmVrby1SYW1lbj9zaGFyZQ==" // string | Parameter used in pagination requests.
+    address := "users:001" // string | Filter balances involving given account, either as source or destination. (optional) after := "users:003" // string | Pagination cursor, will return accounts after given address, in descending order. (optional) cursor := "aHR0cHM6Ly9nLnBhZ2UvTmVrby1SYW1lbj9zaGFyZQ==" // string | Parameter used in pagination requests.
+Maximum page size is set to 15.
 Set to the value of next for the next page of results.
-Set to the value of previous for the previous page of results. (optional)
+Set to the value of previous for the previous page of results.
+No other parameters can be set when this parameter is set.  (optional) paginationToken := "aHR0cHM6Ly9nLnBhZ2UvTmVrby1SYW1lbj9zaGFyZQ==" // string | Parameter used in pagination requests.
+Set to the value of next for the next page of results.
+Set to the value of previous for the previous page of results.
+Deprecated, please use `cursor` instead. (optional)

     configuration := client.NewConfiguration()
     apiClient := client.NewAPIClient(configuration)
-    resp, r, err := apiClient.BalancesApi.GetBalances(context.Background(), ledger).Address(address).After(after).PaginationToken(paginationToken).Execute()
+    resp, r, err := apiClient.BalancesApi.GetBalances(context.Background(), ledger).Address(address).After(after).Cursor(cursor).PaginationToken(paginationToken).Execute()
     if err != nil {
         fmt.Fprintf(os.Stderr, "Error when calling `BalancesApi.GetBalances``: %v\n", err)
         fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)
     }
-    // response from `GetBalances`: GetBalances200Response
+    // response from `GetBalances`: BalancesCursorResponse
     fmt.Fprintf(os.Stdout, "Response from `BalancesApi.GetBalances`: %v\n", resp)
 }
 ```